Copyright © 2015-2026 Michael P. Loucks

 "What did you find out?"
 I asked.

 "October 8th works for the Shinto priest and the Botanic Garden.
-The priest said he'll hold that date for us; the Botanic Garden needs a deposit of 10% and needs to know how many people we'd have at the reception to calculate the cost.
+The priest said he'll hold that date for us; the Botanic Garden requires a 10% deposit and needs to know how many people we'd have at the reception to calculate the cost.
 What do you think of sixty?
 Twenty I choose, twenty you choose, and twenty we negotiate?"

 "I think that might work," I replied.
 "I'll call on Monday and make the arrangements for the deposit."